You’ll love this slow cooker baked ziti recipe is super easy to make since it cooks the ziti pasta for you.

 Crock-pot: You’ll need a six-quart crockpot for crock-pot baked ziti.
 I especially like Crock-Pot’s 6-Quart Programmable Cook and Carry.

-Case: If you’re thinking of bringing this ziti dish to a party, make sure to get a Crock-Pot carrying case.
+Carrying case: If you’re thinking of bringing this ziti dish to a party, make sure to get a Crock-Pot carrying case.

 I have one and use it all the time since they keep your food insulated and easy to carry.

-How to make crock-pot baked ziti
+How to make slow cooker baked ziti

 1. Coat a six-quart slow cooker with cooking spray or line with a slow cooker liner.
 Set aside.